sysfce2/Steam_goldberg_emulator/post_build/README.lobby_connect.md

 This tool discovers people playing on the network using this emu and lets you launch your game with parameters that will connect you to their games.

 ## Why ?
-Mr.Goldberg's note:
+Mr_Goldberg's note:
-> This is necessary for some games (like stonehearth).
+> This is necessary for some games (like Stonehearth).
 It will also let you join games with lobbies that are not public.

 > Steam has something called rich presence (the connect key) that lets games tell your friends what command line parameters to run your game with to join their game.